 |Instalment 5: 10 June 2021||10 weeks (20% of annual rent)

-If you are from the USA and will be fully funding your studies with Federal Student Loans, please do not complete a Direct Debit form as your hall fees will be deducted from your loans.
+If you are from the USA and will be fully funding your studies with Federal Student Loans, please do not set up an RCP as your hall fees will be deducted from your loans.

 I am an international student and I do not have a UK bank account.
 Can I still pay by instalment?

-In order to pay by instalment you will need to have set up either a Direct Debit on a UK bank account or a Recurring Card Payment (RCP) using an International or UK issued bank card.
+In order to pay by instalment you will need to have set up a Recurring Card Payment Instruction (RCP).
+If you do not yet have a UK bank account that is not a problem as you can set one up using an International issued bank card (but not a forex card).
 Alternatively you would have to pay in full in advance.

 Please contact the Finance Accounts Receivable team on +(44)(0) 20 8417 3333 if you need any help.

-A Direct Debit or Recurring Card Payment (RCP) is a free and easy service that enable us to collect payments from your account automatically on the instalment dates.
-Either of these can be set up using our payments page.
+A Recurring Card Payment Instruction (RCP) is a free and easy service that enables us to collect payments from your account automatically on the instalment dates detailed above.

 Remember: There must be enough money in your account to meet the payment at the time it is collected otherwise your bank may make a charge to your account for each default.
-If you cancel your direct debit or RCP with your bank or the University, you forfeit the choice to pay by instalment and your full outstanding fee will become payable immediately.
-If you do not have a direct debit or RCP in place you will be required to pay the years' accommodation fees in full by 15 October 2020.
+If you cancel your RCP with your bank or the University, you forfeit the choice to pay by instalment and your full outstanding fee will become payable immediately.
+If you do not have a RCP in place you will be required to pay the years' accommodation fees in full by 15 October 2020.